google/setfilters/README.md

 # Set filters library

-This repository contains Java implementations of a collection set filter data structures.
+This repository contains implementations of a collection set filter data structures.

 ## Disclaimer